rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

   - Inner right space activates the number layer.
     - On this layer, inner left space acts as backspace when tapped.
     - Holding the left homming key activates the function layer.
+    - Holding the right pinky key activates the shifted version of the numpad, allowing single-hand navigation.
   - Holding both outer space keys will activate the maintenance layer.
 - The key bellow the left homming key activates the accentuation layer.
 - The key bellow the right homming key activates the operations layer.